pwiniarski/ssr-app/README.md

 ### Server Side Set up

-* fix webpack server config so build folder is correctly filled.
-Currently css is not generated
+* fix webpack server config so build folder is correctly filled, lack of favicon and html file.
 * Although bundle.js file is created as result of webpack joining bundling chunks, there is get / bundle.js failed message.
+* fix paths of files so they can be accesed in browser

 ### Server Side rendering
 * Incorrect path for png file, most likely issue with incorrect set up of webpack config for server